sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distributed-colours.md

 title:  Choosing n different colours for graphs
 mathjax: true
 tags: web svg css
+redirect_from:
+  - evenly-distirbuted-colours
 ---
 One way to generate a palette of colours for distinguishing different lines and objects in diagrams is to take regular steps around the hue parameter of the HSL colour wheel.
-If you know how many you'll need then your can subdivide the space evenly, or if you do not then you can use 1/φ as the interval instead.
+If you know how many you'll need then you can subdivide the space evenly, or if you do not then you can use 1/φ as the interval instead.
 But this has limitations...

 Of course a much simpler solution is to just pick a bunch of reasonable